-2008 ATTACHMENT ON WAGES IN FOREIGN CURRENCY - AGREEMENT FORM
+ATTACHMENT 2008 REGARDING WAGES IN FOREIGN CURRENCIES - AGREEMENT FORM ncy ,

-The Company ehf., ID No. on the one hand and ID No. on the other, enter into the following agreement to link a proportion of the wages with a foreign currency or to pay a proportion of the wages in a foreign currency on the basis of the provisions of the collective wage agreement thereto.
+The company ehf., ID No. on the one hand and ID No. on the other, enter into the following agreement to link a proportion of the wages with a foreign currency or to pay a proportion of the wages in a foreign currency on the basis of the provisions of the collective wage agreement thereto.